Spin Entanglement and Magnetic Competition via Long-range Interactions in Spinor Quantum Optical Lattices

 Here we show how the interplay of magnetism, COL and cavity induced magnetic interactions allow to control of the emergence of non-trivial magnetic phases of quantum matter.
-As both light and matter are entangled via the cavity, effective magnetic global interactions are generated.
-This allows to explore quantum anti-ferromagnets efficiently.
-Thus, quantum state engineering of anti-ferromagnets with strong correlations can be optimised in a single setup and go beyond what the nature of the atoms typically allows.
+Light and matter are entangled via the cavity generating effective magnetic global interactions.
+Therefore, quantum antiferromagnets (AF) and ferromagnets (F) can be produced efficiently.
+Thus, quantum state engineering of magnetic states with strong correlations can be optimized in a single setup and go beyond what the nature of the atoms typically allows.

+{\it Effective Spinor Quantum Optical Lattice model.} We study ultracold bosonic atoms with $F=1$ spin $\sigma\in\{\downarrow,0,\uparrow\}$, trapped in a COL subject to a constant magnetic field such that the magnetic sub-levels split inside a high-Q cavity.
+The alkali atoms in the COL have tunneling amplitude $t_0$, on-site repulsion with strength $U$ and local magnetic interactions (classical) $\propto V_C$.
+The Hamiltonian describing these processes without the cavity is the Spinor Bose-Hubbard Hamiltonian ~\cite{Ueda,Lewenstein}.
+We refer to it as ``spinor classical optical lattice'' (SCOL) as the lattice potential comes from a classical treatment of light.
+The model is: